ibm-cloud-docs/EventStreams/schema_registry.md

 Getting the latest version of a schema requires at least both:

 - Reader role access to the {{site.data.keyword.messagehub}} cluster resource type.
-- Reader role access to the schema resource that matches the schema being retrieved.
+- Reader role access to the schema resource that matches the schema that is retrieved.

 ### Getting a specific version of a schema
 {: #schema_version}

-To retrieve a specific version of a schema, make a GET request to the /artifacts/{schema-id}/versions/{version} endpoint, (where {schema-id} is the ID of the schema, and {version} is the version number of the specific version you need to retrieve).
+To retrieve a specific version of a schema, make a GET request to the `/artifacts/{schema-id}/versions/{version}` endpoint (where {schema-id} is the ID of the schema, and {version} is the version number of the specific version you need to retrieve).
 If successful, the specified version of the schema is returned in the payload of the response.

 Example curl request